• Home

 Charlie's Angels - Angels On The Street (1979)

-Then and now view from the episode Angels On The Street from the TV series Charlie's Angels.
+Then and now filming location from Angels On The Street episode from the TV series Charlie's Angels.

-Sadly, everything on the block where the Adams Hotel was situated was demolished in the late 1980s.
-A parking lot occupied the entire block until the 2010s when the massive Culver Steps development was built.
+Unfortunately, everything on the block where the Adams Hotel was located was demolished in the late 1980s.
+A parking lot took over the entire block until the 2010s when the significant Culver Steps development was constructed.

-The "Mark The Carpetbagger" building at 9412 Washington Blvd has fared much better over the past 100 years.
-While the front has been extensively remodeled, it is in fact the same building that appears in several of the silent films of Laurel and Hardy, The Little Rascals and many other comedies made in the 1920s, along with several episodes of CHiPs and the 1980s TV series Hunter.
+The "Mark The Carpetbagger" building at 9412 Washington Blvd has fared much better over the past century.
+Although the front has undergone extensive remodeling, it remains the same building that appeared in several silent films featuring Laurel and Hardy, The Little Rascals, and many other comedies made in the 1920s, along with several episodes of CHiPs and the 1980s TV series Hunter.

 Click here to make a small donation and unlock ALL the content on the site (for as little as $4 a month!).